legrosmanu/zikstock-songbook/README.md

 ## How to test and run it

+Zikstock is a Java app, without framework.
+So, after building it, you'll be able to run a JAR.

 ### Environment variables

 You'll need these variables (of course, use the values related to your context):